Natural Afro Haircare 101

 Start with a 3 to 5-minute Rinse

-If your hair is long or dense, you should shampoo it in sections to keep it organized and cleanse your scalp and hair thoroughly.
+If your hair is long or dense, shampoo in sections to keep it organized, reduce tangling, and thoroughly cleanse your scalp and hair.

 Rinse Well